srobo/dev-team-proposal/README.md

 This document aims to solve the important issue of development by outlining the formation of a number of smaller sub-groups within Student Robotics:
 - The Development Coordination Team.
-- A number of smaller _project groups_.
+- A number of _project groups_.

 ## The Development Coordination team

 The Development Coordination team (a.k.a. the _Dev Team_) is a group of volunteers that are chosen annually in a similar fashion to the formation of the _Core Team_, although they may be responsible for projects beyond the annual timescale.

-The goals of the _Dev Team_ are to ensure the long-term longevity of Student Robotics by working on projects that enhance the experience for SR’s competitors and volunteers in line with its values, and enable SR’s long term growth.
+The goals of the _Dev Team_ are to ensure the long-term longevity of Student Robotics by organising projects that enhance the experience for SR’s competitors and volunteers in line with its values, and enable SR’s long term growth.
 Additionally they will aim to fulfill the values of Student Robotics, in particular our goal of reflecting reality by incorporating the latest technology whenever feasible.

 ## Project Groups